-Hot Labor Day Sex Tips: From Starfish Sex To Cooling Lube
+Hot Labor Day Sex Tips To End Summer 2020 With A Bang

 If you’re a “summer rave” kind of person, incorporate any glow sticks left over from the 4th of July into a sex session.
 Turn off all the lights (and maybe play a Kygo song?) and pulse to the music.

-You’ll come back to work on Tuesday with a glow only you and your partner can explain.
+You’ll wake up on Tuesday with a glow only you and your partner can explain.